arduino/arduino-ide/README.md

 #### Nightly builds

-These builds are generated every day at 03:00 GMT from the `master` branch and should be considered unstable.
+These builds are generated every day at 03:00 GMT from the `main` branch and should be considered unstable.
 In order to get the latest nightly build available for the supported platform, use the following links: